Why this web site?

 Along the way I had invaluable help from industry icons, including Dale Dibble, Cedardale’s founder, Alan Schwartz, founder of Tennis Corporation of America, John McCarthy, the legendary long time Executive Director of The International Health, Racquet & Sportsclub Association (IHRSA), Will Phillips, who led my industry roundtable, and many many others.
 They gave of their time and expected nothing in return.
 The health club industry has brought me many friends and exceptional opportunities, the most important of which is finding a career to be passionate about.

 Like all entrepreneurs I have made lots of mistakes along the way but have learned a few things that I regard as core to any successful business — having a clear articulated set of values; a commitment to growing people and your “business culture”; and having folk in positions where day in and day out they are able to employ their natural talents and strengths.
-One of my intents via this web site is to share a few things I’ve learned in the health club industry and serving on non-profits Boards that might be helpful to others working to improve their businesses or non-profit organizations.
-Visit the Articles section for this website.
+I helped Cal start the Cal Ripken, Sr. Foundation in 2001 and served for 22 years on its Board.
+What began as a small regional foundation serving disadvantaged kids has become an impactful national foundation.
+It works with local partners in 48 states; has built over a 110 professional grade youth development parks in underserved neighborhoods; provided STEM Centers and programs in more than 800 schools; and worked with police and other law enforcement agencies conducting mentoring programs in more than 600 communities.

 Additionally, Cal Ripken, Jr., who is a friend, gave me permission to share with you a fifteen minute business interview I did with him for a presentation to the 2007 IHRSA Management Institute.
 Cal is someone who understands what it takes to be successful on the field and off.
 He is exceptionally wise and analytical.
 If you manage others, I believe you will find his remarks relevant and interesting — especially the sections on the importance of trust and self-awareness.
 For more information about Cal’s work after retirement from baseball, please visit the Ripken Baseball and Cal Ripken, Sr. Foundation web sites.
 I serve on the Board of the latter which since its inception in 2001 as a small local foundation serving disadvantage youth has become an impactful national foundation.
 In 2019 it operated in 46 states; via 546 partners, and had constructed 88 Youth Development Parks.